glideroggan/fe.chess/readme.md

 BUGS:
+- there is a white line in the capturebox at the bottom when a white rook is there
+- when two captures happen after each other, then last one will be "cleaned", so last capture is not shown
 TODO:
+- add caching of the FEN and moves
+  - need unittests
 - status bar
   - TESTING
   - write unit test that the call is being made to the callback